 • Universal measure of tension, or matrix potential or difficulty to extract water, or water availability.

 • Operationnal in almost all situations of soil, crop, irrigation mode, without necessity to calibrate the soil.

 • Tension on a range 0-239 cb, appropriate indicator in irrigated soils.

 The tensiometric sensors are easy to install to get a good contact soil / sensor, allowing tension to equilibrate naturally beetween soil and sensor.
 Sensors are installed at 2 to 4 dephts, times 3 to 4 repetitions.
 As a minimum to adress the heterogeneity of humidity in cultivated soils under irrigation.

 Monitor, connected to 1 or 2 packs of 8 sensors is automatically registering / transmitting the measured soil tensions.

-A pack (more than 16 different presentations) is classically composed of 1 soil temp sensor + 6 WATERMARK® sensors + 1 air temp.
+A basic pack is classically composed of 1 soil temp sensor + 6 WATERMARK® sensors + 1 air temp.
+16 different preentations are proposed.
 Add-on devices (explicative, not deciding) : 1 rain guage and/or watermeter.